structurizr/dsl/docs/language-reference.md

 }
 ```

 Please note that element styles are designed to work with the Structurizr cloud service/on-premises installation, and may not be fully supported by the PlantUML, Mermaid, etc export formats.

+Important note: see [Help - Icons](https://structurizr.com/help/icons) if you are specifying an element style icon via a URL.

 ### relationship style